top of page

 “She can see us!”

-When I saw the Berlin wall in the distance, an unexplained force started to pull me toward it, knowing something paranormal was going to happen.
-I approached a monument that displayed dozens of photos honoring those who had been killed trying to escape East Berlin.
-I looked at each photo, reading the names of the victims, trying to feel the dead.
+When I saw the Berlin Wall in the distance, an unexplained force began to pull me toward it.
+I knew something paranormal was about to happen.
+I approached a monument displaying dozens of photographs—faces of those killed trying to escape East Berlin.
+I read each name, pausing at every image, trying to feel the presence of the dead.

 Soldiers Running through the Streets